beniroquai/miniSPIM/README.md

 In case you have any questions, please fiel an issue or write us an email.
 We try to improve the setup.

+There is high potential to automate everything - if you have time and want to do that: We hire (but don't have any money - sorry ;-)